 actress, singer, performer

 Elana Cantor is a vivacious, driven, and honest performer with a New York charm.
-Growing up in Westchester, New York, she dreams of pursuing a career in musical theater in her home state.
-Elana has performed since the age of four when she played a puppet goat in “The Sound of Music,” her first musical.
-Since then, she has continued to train and perform and is a 2022 graduate from the Ray Bolger Musical Theater Program at UCLA.
+Growing up in Westchester County she has moved back home to pursue her performance aspirations.
+Since her first musical at the age of four when she played a puppet goat in “The Sound of Music,” she has continued to train and perform and is a 2022 graduate from the Ray Bolger Musical Theater Program at UCLA.
 Elana sings, acts, dances, and even writes her own pop music.